-Selling, general and administrative expenses consist primarily of salaries and benefits, travel and including share based compensation expense for personnel in selling, marketing, medical, executive, business development, finance, human resources, legal and support personnel functions.
+Selling, general and administrative expenses consist primarily of salaries and benefits, including share based compensation expense for personnel in selling, marketing, medical, executive, business development, finance, human resources, legal and support personnel functions.
 Selling, general and administrative expenses also include external commercialization, marketing, and professional fees for legal, patent, and accounting services.

-We have been commercializing ARCALYST since April 2021 and expect that our selling, general and administrative expenses will continue to increase in the future as we continue to perform commercialization and sales activities. future.
+We expect that our selling, general and administrative expenses will continue to increase in the future.